RobertDickie182/CodeClan_classnotes/week_07/day_5/weekend_homework.md

 Looking into a library to visual the data.

+LEAFLET
 - [Leaflet](https://leafletjs.com/) is an open-source library for rendering maps
+- [React Leaflet Docs](https://react-leaflet.js.org/) You will need both of these docs to get leaflet working in React.

+GOOGLE CHARTS
 - [Google Charts](https://developers.google.com/chart/) is a library for rendering charts and graphs

+CANVAS
 - [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) is a drawing surface for JavaScript.

 You will need to use the library's documentation to integrate it into your application.